Dee-08-98/Podstream/README.md

 # Podstream
-its a autobiography web application and its not complet yet work is going on
+its a autobiography web application and its not fully completed yet and work is going on but it is working